Cape Town Airport

 Getting to the city

-Door-to-door minibus services are available for the journey to the city, taking approximately half an hour costing US$15 (Tel: 021-713-2468).
-Many hotels and operate courtesy buses and a 24 hour backpacker bus is available hourly to many hostels for US$15 and US$17 after 5pm.
-Taxis are available in the arrivals parking lot but are expensive costing around US$20 to the city centre.
+Door-to-door minibus services are available for the journey to the city, taking approximately half an hour.
+Many hotels operate courtesy buses and a 24 hour backpacker bus is available hourly to many hostels.
+Taxis are available in the arrivals parking lot but are expensive, costing at least US$20 to the city centre.
 A shared taxi, also called a Rikki, can be reserved and is slightly cheaper than a taxi (Tel: 0861 745 547).
 Car rentals can be made from the arrivals terminal or before hand at SouthAfriCar.
+The MyCiti bus is the quickest and cheapest option for getting into the city, but the bus service has not yet been rolled out throughout the city, so visitors will need to check how close it can take them to their accommodation before hopping aboard.

 Tel: +27 (0)21 937 1200.